dev-xo/remix-auth-otp/README.md

         console.log('Magic Link clicked.')
       }

-      // Gets user from database.
+      // Get user from database.
       // This is the right place to create a new user (if not exists). const user = await db.user.findFirst({
         where: {